 Microsoft is working with OEM partners and Toshiba to identify and block devices with Toshiba XG5 Series or Toshiba BG3 Series solid state disk (SSD) from installing the April 2018 Update due to a known incompatibility that may cause battery performance issues.
 A fix is already in the works and should land with the next Patch Tuesday update cycle in 12 June.

 In the meanwhile, Microsoft has blocked Windows 10 April 2018 Update on PCs with affected Toshiba SSDs which are XG4 Series, Toshiba XG5 Series, and Toshiba BG3 SSDs.
-Microsoft states this issue get fixed on next Patch Tuesday rollout begins on June 12, means customers whose devices are impacted by this bug need to wait one more month for a fix.
+Microsoft states this issue get fixed on next Patch Tuesday rollout begins on June 12, which means customers whose devices are impacted by this bug need to wait one more month for a fix.
 Still then you can remove the update and downgrade your device to the previous version of the OS.

 - Open the Settings app from Start menu.